Mangrove Nine: Trial

 In a departure from previous British Black Power trials, the accused decided not to adopt traditional legal tactics.
 First, two of them, Jones-LeCointe and Howe, opted to defend themselves.
-A second novelty was a demand for the trial to be heard by an all-black jury, a tactic they borrowed from trials in the United States where American Black Power activists had cited the 14th Amendment granting equal protection under the law.
+A second novelty was a demand for the trial to be heard by an all-Black jury, a tactic they borrowed from trials in the United States where American Black Power activists had cited the 14th Amendment granting equal protection under the law.

 In the present case, the claim was based on rights enshrined in Magna Carta to a trial by one's peers.
 This argument was not accepted.
-However, after rejecting a total of 63 candidate jurors the defendants did finally ensure that two of the twelve jurors were black.
+However, after rejecting a total of 63 candidate jurors the defendants did finally ensure that two of the 12 jurors were Black.
 By asking candidates what they understood by the term "black power", the defendants placed their own political stamp on what were judicial proceedings.
+This trial marked the first judicial acknowledgement of institutional racism within the Metropolitan Police, highlighting how Black activists reframed criminal charges as an opportunity to challenge systemic bias.
 As evidence emerged, the case turned attention on allegations of brutality and racism in the Metropolitan Police.

-After a trial lasting 55 days, and jury deliberation of more than eight hours, all were cleared of the main charge: inciting a riot.
+After a trial lasting 55 days, and jury deliberation of more than eight hours, all defendants were cleared of the main charge: inciting a riot.
 Rupert Boyce, Rhodan Gordon, Anthony Innis and Altheia Jones-Lecointe received suspended sentences for lesser offences, including affray and assaulting police officers.